virtuous-sloth/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Bruce Elrick is an information technology consultant whose educational background is in physics.
+I am a husband to Nancy and a father to Alex and Matt.
+My vocation is as an information technology consultant.
+My educational background is in physics.